kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 in a way that makes it easy to remove entries by either pod signature or host so we can efficiently invalidate entries.
-If we are not in a 1-pod-per-node we could get "sub-optimal" results if the node just used is the best node for some other pod, but this should be the only issue.
+If we are not in a 1-pod-per-node we could get "sub-optimal" results if the node just used is the best node for any of the following pods, but this should be the only issue.

 All stored results are timestamped, and we remove entries when they are more than a few seconds old to ensure we do not get stale data.
 Since we are targeting